MartinRajniak/Sudoku-Solver/README.md

 **16. Sudoku Rule Penalty Weight Scheduler**

 * **Description:** Gradually increase the weight of the Sudoku rule penalties during training.
+* **Result:** The way weights were increased didn't help to achieve better accuracy.
+However, from other tests we see that different puzzles require different weights, so we just need to find better weight schedule.
 * **Dataset:** 1.5M samples
 * **Epochs:** 100
 * **Test Set Accuracy:** 87%